iver-wharf/iver-wharf.github.io/docs/prob/api-client/unexpected-read-error.md

 project, will report this problem when trying to import or refresh projects, or for any other reason are trying to contact the Wharf API to retrieve data.

-If the Wharf API fails to read its data from its sources (such as the database) and fails because of connection issues there, then a different problem should be returned, such as the [`/prob/api/unexpected-db-read-error`](/prob/api/unexpected-db-read-error).
+If the Wharf API fails to read data from its sources (such as the database) and fails because of connection issues there, then a different problem should be returned, such as the [`/prob/api/unexpected-db-read-error`](/prob/api/unexpected-db-read-error).